wiehl-valentina/wiehl-valentina/README.md

 ☕ I really enjoy drinking coffee and tea, so it is pretty normal to see me with a cup of it whilst coding. </br>
 🍄 The technologies that I'm most familiar with are HTML5, CSS3 and JavaScript. </br>
-🌼 I'm currently learning new technologies to increase my stack on web development.
+🌼 I'm currently learning new technologies to increase my stack on web development. </br> </br>

+📩 How to reach me: valentinawiehl.dev@gmail.com

+Hope you have a nice day!